 The problem is, most people never make a decision to take a specific course of action.
 As a result, their priorities never really change.
 And finally, as a result of the first two, they never commit 100% to a single course of action.
 Many believe they’re keeping “their options open” by taking this approach, but more often than not – they’re simply sabotaging their own success without realizing it.

 This was one of the hardest lessons I’ve ever learned in my lifetime.
 It’s amazing what you can accomplish if you’re willing to change your priorities so they begin the mirror the things you’re saying you’d like to accomplish.
 There was a time in my life that – when the going got tough, I’d just roll over and take a nap while trying to think positive thoughts.
 Funny, but true!
 And guess what?
 Not much ever seemed to change.
 Finally, it hit me.
-I was investing my energy into so many different directions; I was going nowhere – fast!
+I was investing my energy in so many different directions; I was going nowhere – fast!

 Whether you’re trying to do a 180-degree turnaround in your life, or just trying to change one aspect of it, the principles work exactly the same.